Kevin Pillar Player Props: Braves vs. Mets

 Kevin Pillar At The Plate

-- Pillar has two doubles, a home run and three walks while batting .227.
+- Pillar has three doubles, a home run and three walks while batting .239.

+- Pillar enters this game on a four-game hitting streak.
+During his last games, he's hitting .286 with one homer.

-- Pillar has had a base hit in nine of 14 games this year, and multiple hits once.
+- Pillar has picked up a hit in 10 games this year (66.7%), including one multi-hit game.

-- He has scored a run in four of 14 games so far this year.
+- He has scored in five games this season (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.